Build your program

 The Maintenance Program

-Once you've built your base and achieved your initial goals, this is the "forever program"-sustainable indefinitely without constant progression.
+Once you've built your base and achieved your initial goals, this is the "forever program" - sustainable indefinitely without constant progression.

-- If doing 3 rucks per week: two moderate (2-3 miles), one longer (4-5 miles), OR mixed terrain and load variations
+If doing 2 rucks per week: one moderate (2-3 miles), one longer (4-5 miles).
+If doing 3 rucks per week: two moderate (2-3 miles), one longer (4-5 miles) OR mixed terrain and load variations.

 How to read a training plan